ramhiser/project-euler/README.md

-# Ramey's Solutions to Project Euler Problem
+# Solutions to Project Euler Problems

 This repository contains my solutions to various [Project Euler](http://projecteuler.net/) problems.
 Most (all?) of the solutions are